Skip to main content

 Approving an activity

-1. Capture the turnkeyActivityId from a payout leg in the withdrawal response or webhook.
+1. Capture the pending payout leg/step from the withdrawal response or webhook.

-2. Fetch the activity from Turnkey to get its fingerprint.
+2. Fetch the matching activity from GET /v2/turnkey/activities/pending.

 3. Verify the transaction details (see best practice below).